FelixdelasPozas/TrayWeather/readme.md

 Download the latest ![release](https://github.com/FelixdelasPozas/TrayWeather/releases/) installer or zip file (portable mode).

+Neither the application or the installer are digitally signed so you need to grant usage by the system to run it.

 > **_NOTE:_**  The application will use a ini file in the same folder as the executable if the file exists and can be written.
 So its possible to use the application in "portable mode" even if it has been installed using the installer by just copying the installation folder to another location and creating an empty *TrayWeather.ini* file in it.
 It is recommended to execute the application before